Code Editor

 - The source has errors - the editor won’t commit a half-broken effects list or scene body.
 Fix the error and the save fires automatically.

-- The buffer is empty — clearing every effect (or every scene-body line and on-enter effect) is treated as a likely-accidental wipe and blocked.
+- The buffer is empty - clearing every effect (or every scene-body line and on-enter effect) is blocked, in case you cleared the editor by accident.
 Restore something or close the modal to keep what was there before.

 Error Handling